 Texas State Technical College is a state supported Technical College System that services students throughout the state or Texas.
 The college system includes 4 campuses: TSTC Harlingen, TSTC Waco, TSTC Marshall and TSTC West Texas.

 TSTC endeavors to promote full and equal opportunity for businesses to supply TSTC with goods and /or services that are necessary to support TSTC’s educational mission.
-TSTC commits to select proposers using the Best Value criteria to include but not limited to: needs, resources, HUB goals and guidelines established by the Texas Legislature and Texas Procurement and Support Services (TPASS), and policies and procedures for contracting with Historically Underutilized Businesses.
-(HUB)
+TSTC commits to select proposers using the Best Value criteria to include but not limited to: needs, resources, HUB goals and guidelines established by the Texas Legislature and Texas Procurement and Support Services (TPASS), and policies and procedures for contracting with Historically Underutilized Businesses (HUB).

 RFP Requirements: